 Actions Top Near - Term Action Responsible Entity Policy Capital Investments Operations Programs 1-15.
 Continue to host officer-supported Stop for Me events and engage local media to raise community awareness of pedestrian and driver responsibilities under the state's crosswalk law and encourage community member participation in events.
 Saint Paul Police Department, in coordination with Saint Paul Public Works х 1-16.
 Identify city resources to support Stop for Me that reduce reliance on external funding and allow greater flexibility in program activities.
 Saint Paul Public Works, in coordination with the Mayor's Office х 1-17.
 Use Stop for Me to draw attention to new pedestrian crossing improvements (such as pedestrian-activated beacons or infrastructure funded through Safe Routes to School) and to emphasize specific times of year when pedestrian risks increase (such as back-to-school).
 Saint Paul Public Works, in coordination with Saint Paul Police Department х 1-18.
 Identify some sites each year for repeat Stop for Me events several times per season to sustain driver awareness of the crosswalk law.
 Pair these activities with enhanced engineering treatments where appropriate.
 Saint Paul Public Works, in coordination with Saint Paul Police Department Х 1-19.
+Work with state agency partners to identify needs and strategies for increased education about safe walking behaviors.
+Saint Paul Public Works х 1-20.
 Continue to educate police officers on the importance of fully reporting the details of pedestrian-involved crashes so that Police and Public Works can better understand contributing factors.
-Saint Paul Police Department, in coordination with Saint Paul Public Works Х 1-20.
+Saint Paul Police Department, in coordination with Saint Paul Public Works Х 1-21.
 Encourage members of the public to report nearmisses.
 Review the reporting process to ensure it is easy for members of the public to share information about near-misses and crashes.
-Saint Paul Police Department, in coordination with Saint Paul Public Works Х 1-21.
+Saint Paul Police Department, in coordination with Saint Paul Public Works х 1-22.
 Continue to maintain statistics about traffic injuries that involve people walking and biking and share these with the public.
-Saint Paul Police Department, in coordination with Saint Paul Public Works х 1-22.
+Saint Paul Police Department, in coordination with Saint Paul Public Works Х 1-23.
 Develop a school zone speed limit policy.
-Saint Paul Public Works х 1-23.
+Saint Paul Public Works х 1-24.
 Develop a clear and transparent process for prioritizing implementation of Safe Routes to School infrastructure.
 Saint Paul Public Works х